Book Now

 3. Elephants Built the Circle’s Adjoining Causeway

 Well, not by themselves, that is.
-Ringling used his paddle-wheeled steamer, Success, to ferry workers back and forth to the island, but circus elephants were recruited for hauling the timbers used to construct the causeway and bridge.
+Ringling used his paddle-wheeled steamer, Success, to ferry workers back and forth to the island, but circus elephants were recruited to haul the timbers used to construct the John Ringling Causeway, the bridge that connects mainland Sarasota with St. Armands Key over Sarasota Bay.

 4. It Has Presidential Ties